e-breuninger/terraform-provider-netbox/README.md

 In order to run the full suite of Acceptance tests, run `make testacc`.

-_Note:_ Acceptance tests create a docker compose stack on port 8001.
+_Note:_ Acceptance tests create a dockerized Netbox on localhost port 8001.
+Port and Host are customizable.
+Have a look at the Makefile for more details.

 ```sh
 $ make testacc